-To comply with New Hampshire Department of Labor laws, the Merrimack Public Library uses volunteers to supplement and compliment, but not to replace, the efforts of paid library staff.
-Library volunteers may help extend and enhance the work of paid staff but will not be utilized to displace any paid employees from their positions.
+To comply with the New Hampshire Department of Labor laws, the Library uses volunteers to supplement and compliment, but not to replace, the efforts of paid Library staff.
+Volunteers will not be utilized to displace any paid employees from their positions.
 Volunteers will not be placed in positions that could jeopardize the Library's ability to operate if a volunteer failed to report to work.
-Read the complete Library Volunteer Policy.
+Please read the complete Library Volunteer Policy and the Best Practices for New Hampshire Libraries - Volunteers document for more information.

 It is mutually understood that volunteer services will be donated.
 Volunteers will not be entitled to, nor expect, any present or future salary, wages, or other benefits for their voluntary services.